parryc/thevoid/templates/leflan/language_lithuanian.md

 2PL    | jūs | jus | jūsų| jums| jumis|jumyse| jūsų
 3PL M  | jie | juos| jų  |jiems| jais | juose| jų
 3PL F  | jos | jas | jų  | joms| jomis| jose | jų

+_savo_ is used when the possessive pronoun is the same as the subject : Pirmandienį, aš einu aplankau savo tevą - On Monday, I'm going to see my father

 ## Definite Articles